zoylendt/zoylendt.github.io/content/Coding/Quartz Personalization.md

 ## RSS

 The RSS feed is enabled by default, it's reachable at https://zoylendt.github.io/index.xml.
+It uses the previously set `pageTitle`.

 ## Analytics, fonts, colors